 Installing VMware ESXi¶

-This chapter covers the following VMware ESXi installation topics:
+This section covers the following VMware ESXi installation topics:

 Preparing USB Boot Media

 Installing VMware ESXi

 Initial Host Configuration

 This deployment guide assumes you are building an environment as a proof of concept and is not meant to be a production deployment.
 As a result, choices made are intended to speed up and ease the process.
 See the corresponding guides for each technology, and make choices appropriate for your needs before building your production environment.

 Choosing the Installation Method¶

 VMware vSphere offers several methods to install the ESXi hypervisor.
 These installation methods include CD/DVD (burning the ESXi Installer ISO), USB Flash drive (formatting a USB flash drive to Boot the ESXi Installation), and PXE Boot Installation (Booting from a location on the network).
 The ESXi Installer must be accessible to the system you are installing ESXi.
 See the vSphere documentation regarding best practices for logs when booting from a USB flash drive or similar device.
 This guide uses an IPMI and virtual media to boot from an ISO file and install local storage.

 Booting vSphere from a USB flash drive is useful if your host has an existing vSphere Version or earlier installation that you want to retain.
 Installing ESXi on a supported USB flash drive or SD flash card (2004784).